The University

 A wide variety of minors are available, giving students an opportunity to study outside their chosen major and to enhance their academic experience in other fields of interest.
 If students are uncertain of the specific field of study in which they want to concentrate, PSU allows them to experience the strong liberal arts general education program at the core of every undergraduate degree program while they decide on a major during their first year or two.

-Advanced degrees offered at Plymouth State University include the master of arts (MA), the master of arts in teaching (MAT), the master of business administration (MBA), the master of education (MEd), the master of science (MS), the education specialist (EdS), the certificate of advanced graduate studies (CAGS), the doctor of education (EdD), and the doctor of physical therapy (DPT).
+Advanced degrees offered at Plymouth State University include the master of arts (MA), the master of arts in teaching (MAT), the master of business administration (MBA), the master of education (MEd), the master of science (MS), the education specialist (EdS), the doctor of education (EdD), and the doctor of physical therapy (DPT).
 The master of education degree program offers courses in a variety of disciplines.

 Bachelor’s degree studies dovetail nicely with graduate study; in fact, students who choose undergraduate courses wisely can earn a bachelor’s degree and an MAT, MBA, or MEd at Plymouth State University in five years.
 By taking classes each winterim and summer session, it is possible for a talented, highly motivated student to complete their degree in three years or complete both a bachelor’s and master’s degree in four (some majors do not apply).